All steps to take to ensure medical, psycho-social and administrative guidance during your pregnancy.

 - Visit a medical practitioner to define the expected date of birth and to follow-up your baby’s evolution during your pregnancy.

 - Choose where you want to give birth: most mothers give birth in a hospital (Universitair ziekenhuis Leuven or Regionaal ziekenhuis Heilig Hart Leuven).
 Some of them choose to give birth in a birth centre (outside of Leuven) or at home.
-Depending on your decision, the follow-up is done by a gynaecologist, a midwife and/or a general practitioner.
+Depending on your decision, the follow-up is done by a (only in Dutch:) gynaecologist, a midwife and/or a general practitioner.

 - Contact a midwife practice during your pregnancy to prepare your postnatal care.
 Midwifes can also help you prepare for breastfeeding.

 - Connect to a health insurance fund to reclaim (part of) your medical expenses.

 - Ask for a one-time birth allowance (geboortepremie) between 24th week of pregnancy and before your child is 5 years old.

 - For a first child: The father fills out the application form.
 The mother and the bank fill out the form 'betaling op zichtrekening' (only in Dutch – payment on bank account).
 The documents are to be provided to your employer.

 - As from the second child: Provide a doctor’s certificate mentioning the estimated birth date to your employer.
 This certificate must be drafted by the doctor as from the 6th month of pregnancy.